As seen in Recycling Today.

 Another lesson the company learned is that it’s important Leadpoint’s answers to candidates’ questions are not only accurate but on-brand, and consistent with the employee experience the company wants to deliver.

-“We started with templated questions about the basics, like where are you located,” Hudson says.
-“We added candidate care questions as we learned what job seekers were asking and as the bot’s AI (artificial intelligence) learned about Leadpoint and our candidates.”
+They started with templated questions about the basics, like where are you located, then added candidate care questions as the team learned what job seekers were asking and as the bot’s AI (artificial intelligence) learned about Leadpoint and its candidates.

 Leadpoint offers advice to companies looking to add chatbot technology to their websites or hiring processes: